-For GT3 cars, for all races longer than one hour, the maximum negative value for the camber of both front wheels of the car may be monitored in static condition any time during the Event, including in the Parc Fermé after Qualifying and the Race, and must not exceed -4°.
+For GT3 cars, the maximum negative value for the camber of both front wheels of the car may be monitored in static condition any time during the Event, including in the Parc Fermé after Qualifying and the Race, and must not exceed -4°.

 This figure may be altered for any race, in particular should there be any changes to the circuit configuration.
-Any such changes will be announced before the Event but values may be further modified by a Bulletin during an Event (NCR D.8).
+Any such changes will be announced before the Event but values may be further modified by a Bulletin during an Event (NCR Ch.3 App.10).

-Any car failing to abide by these values will be reported to the Clerk of the Course, who will give any available sporting penalty, including a Stop-Go penalty to be taken at the start of the next session, disallowing of qualifying laps or a time penalty after a race.
+Any car failing to abide by these values will be reported to the Clerk of the Course and/or the Stewards of the Event, who will give any available sporting penalty, including a Stop-Go penalty to be taken at the start of the next session, disallowing of qualifying laps or a time penalty after a race.